CoolLibs/Lab/website/content/Tutorials/00-Discovery Series/03-A-simple-example.md

 ![Kaleidoscope](img/Tuto-A-simple-example/Kaleidoscope.png)

-If you accidentally moved inside the view panel, you can reset the position of the camera to the origin by clicking on the target button in the bottom right corner of the panel.
+If you accidentally moved inside the view panel, you can reset the position of the camera to the origin by clicking on the <span class="icon-target"></span> button in the bottom right corner of the panel.

 ![Camera Reset](img/Tuto-A-simple-example/CameraReset.png)